ABOUT THE GMAT®

 How long must I wait to get my GMAT score?

-You can view your "unofficial" GMAT scores at the end of the exam prior to making a decision to accept or cancel, giving you more certainty and control of how your application and GMAT scores are received by schools.
+You can view your "unofficial" GMAT scores at the end of the exam prior to making a decision to accept or cancel the scores.
+This gives you more certainty and control of how your application and GMAT scores are received by schools.
 You will then get your “official” score 21 days later.

-If you cancel your scores: You can cancel your score right after you take the exam at the test center (for free), or within 72 hours of taking the exam ($25 fee).
-No canceled scores will be sent to selected schools.
+If you cancel your scores: you can cancel your score right after you take the exam at the test centre (for free), or within 72 hours of taking the exam ($25 fee).
+No cancelled scores will be sent to selected schools.
 Only you will know if you cancel your scores.

-Detailed instructions and rules for about this are available on page 13 of the GMAT Handbook .
+Detailed instructions and rules about this are available in the GMAT Handbook .

 How long is my score valid for?